Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/filesystem-enumerations.md

 ## <a name="file_type"></a>file_type

 Výčet pro typy souborů.
-Podporované hodnoty jsou Regular, Directory, NOT_FOUND a Unknown.
+Podporované hodnoty jsou Regular, Directory, not_found a Unknown.

 ### <a name="syntax"></a>Syntaxe